Planar algebras for the Young graph and the Khovanov Heisenberg category: Introduction

 \subsection{Acknowledgments}

 The author is grateful to Piotr {\'S}niady for the discussions that gave rise to the initial idea for the present work.
-This work was supported by funding from Academy of Finland (No. 248 130).
+The author also thanks the anonymous referee for pointing out errors present in the first submission and various suggestions for improvement.
+This work was supported by funding from Academy of Finland (No. 340965).